Digital (album)

-D.I.G.I.T.A.L. is a compilation album by American MC KRS-One.
-It was released in November 2003 via Front Page Entertainment and is composed of a number of songs previously only released on white label 12" singles and B-sides with a few remixes and KRS-One cameos on other artist records.
+D.I.G.I.T.A.L. is a compilation album by American rapper and record producer KRS-One.
+It was released on November 25, 2003 via Front Page Entertainment and X-Ray Records.
+The album is composed of a number of songs previously only released on white label 12" singles and B-sides with a few remixes and KRS-One cameos on other artist records.

 Many of the tracks here have been given different titles from their original releases.
 For example, "As You Already Know" was originally released as a single by Truck Turner under the name "Symphony 2000" while "When The Moon" was called "Aquarius" when it first was released as a limited KRS-One 12" single around 1999.